About.md

 Hardware

-Mac Studio M3 Ultra — 96 GB (waiting for delivery)
+Mac Studio M3 Ultra — 96 GB, dedicated to local inference

 Models I run regularly